asolbas/ProgrammableBio/README.md

 1. Clone this project locally
 2. Execute `gro.exe` file
-3. Open one of the simulation files (they are those with the `.gro` extension)
+3. Open one of the `.gro` simulation files
 4. Run the simulation

 ## Simulated data